verot/class.upload.php/README.md

 Version 1.x supports PHP 4, 5 and 7, but is not namespaced.
 Use it if you need support for PHP <5.3

-Version 2.x supports PHP 5.3+ and PHP7.
+Version 2.x supports PHP 5.3+ and PHP 7.